pinpox/ltemplater/README.md

-# ltemplater
+# LTemplater
-LoTemplater (Lukas' own templater), a templating utility written in Lua
+LTemplater (Lukas' own templater), a templating utility written in Lua

 This utility does just one thing: It takes the input piped into it and renders a template based on the input lines.